 While most plants can use a little feeding once in a while, your hen and chicks plant does not.
 Because it has evolved to thrive in poor, rocky soil, it's unnecessary to fertilize the plant.

-Hen and Chicks Plant Varieties
+Types of Hen and Chicks Plant

 There are quite a few varieties of the hen and chicks plant.
 Luckily, all are pretty similar in terms of care and growth patterns, but they can vary greatly in appearance.
 For instance, the Reinhardt variety boasts lime green leaves with pointy violet-hued tips while the Tokajense variety features more rounded rosettes and is mostly green (though the inner leaves are almost entirely purple or red).
 Other popular varieties include blue boy hen and chick plants, which are, as the name implies, a blue-gray hue and look quite similar to an artichoke in terms of shape.